-A retired officer with a qualification card issued under this policy shall immediately notify both the Chief of Police and a shift supervisor if they are arrested, cited, or otherwise charged or convicted with any criminal offense or if they become the subject of a disqualifying court order or other disqualifying legal action.
+A former officer with a card issued under this policy shall immediately notify both the Chief of Police and a shift supervisor if they are arrested, cited, or otherwise charged or convicted with any criminal offense or if they become the subject of a disqualifying court order or other disqualifying legal action.

-In order to be issued or keep a firearms qualification card, the retired officer shall:
+In order to be issued or keep a firearms qualification card, the former officer shall:

 - 1. Agree to a waiver of liability releasing the Department of any responsibility for acts taken related to carrying a firearm. - 2.
 Remain subject to any relevant department policies as well as local, state and federal laws. - 3.
 Demonstrate the appropriate judgment and good character equal to the responsibility of carrying a loaded firearm. - 4.
-Successfully pass a Department designed qualification course.
+Authorize and pass an annual criminal background check showing that they are not prohibited by law from possessing a firearm. - 5.
+Successfully pass a Department designed and approved LEOSA qualification course.